-Most of the stuff that I share on my personal Facebook profile – like pictures of kids, songs, cooking recipes, etc. – would be extremely boring to the external world and, fortunately, they don’t get to see any of that.
+Most of the stuff that I share on my personal Facebook profile – like pictures of kids, songs I am listening to, cooking recipes, etc. – would be extremely boring to the external world and, fortunately, they don’t get to see any of that.

-Having said that, I occasionally post updates on my personal profile page that could be of interest to a wider audience and I would therefore be more than happy if people – who are not my “friends” on Facebook – can see or comment on them.
+Having said that, I occasionally post updates on my personal profile page that could be of interest to a wider audience and I would therefore be more than happy if people – who are not my “friends” on Facebook – can see these updates in their news feed or even comment on them.
 How can you do that without making your profile public?

 Let People Subscribe to your Facebook Profile

-Facebook has just added a new option to profile pages that would let people “subscribe” to your profile just like the way people follow you on Twitter.
-Whenever you post an update on Facebook with the privacy set as “public,” it will appear in the news stream of your subscribers.
+Facebook has an option to profile pages that would let people “subscribe” to your profile just like the way people follow you on Twitter.
+Whenever you post an update on Facebook with the privacy set as “public,” it will appear in the news stream of your subscribers or followers.

-To put this in more simple terms, Subscribe is to Facebook profiles what Like is to Facebook pages.
-The only difference is that you get each and update when your “like” a Facebook page whereas you only get public updates when your “subscribe” to a Facebook profile.
+To put this in more simple terms, Subscribe or Follow is to Facebook profiles what Like is to Facebook pages.
+The only difference is that you get each and update when your “like” a Facebook page whereas you only get public updates when you “subscribe” to a Facebook profile.

-You can subscribe to my public Facebook updates at facebook.com/agarwal.amit.
+You can subscribe to my public Facebook updates at fb.me/agarwal.amit.

-Add the Subscribe option to your Facebook Profile
+Add the Follow button to your Facebook Profile

 If you would like to add the Follow button to your own Facebook profile, choose Settings and click on the Followers option the left sidebar.
 Now choose “Everyone” under the “Who can follow me” setting (you can only do this from your Facebook on your desktop, not the mobile app).